 Carson City, NV 89703

-Chimney Beach is located approx. 2 miles south of Sand Harbor State Park.
+Chimney Beach is located on National Forest land approximately two miles south of Sand Harbor State Park.
 A parking lot is located on the east side of Hwy 28, across the street from the trailhead down to Chimney Beach.
 The beach is named after the stone chimney that still remains on the lakeshore, a remnant of the caretaker's cabin that once stood there.
 Its a small sandy lakeshore area that is very popular and provides scenic views of Lake Tahoe.

 Gated.
 Open Memorial Day Weekend through October (weather pending).

 The hike to Chimney Beach can be a challenging one for beach visitors, so be prepared!
 There are no picnic tables or other facilities at Chimney Beach.
 Portable restrooms and trash bins are available in the parking lot.
-No campfires on beach; keep dogs under control; pick up dog waste.
-Dog waste bags not provided.
+No campfires or portable charcoal grills on beach; keep dogs under control; pick up dog waste.
+Dog waste bags NOT provided.

 KEEP IT CLEAN: Lake Tahoe is recognized as an Outstanding Natural Resource Water.
 Please, join your fellow beachgoers in protecting this special place!
 Begin by being an example to others: